bcbio/bcbio-nextgen/docs/contents/installation.rst

 without virtual machines or lightweight system containers like `Docker`_.
-The :ref:`upgrade-install` section has additional documentation on including additional genome data, and the section on :ref:`toolplus-install` describes how to add commercially restricted software like GATK.
+The :ref:`upgrade-install` section has additional documentation on including additional genome data, and the section on :ref:`toolplus-install` describes how to add commercially restricted software like GATK and MuTect.
 Following installation, you should edit the pre-created system configuration file in ``/usr/local/share/bcbio-nextgen/galaxy/bcbio_system.yaml`` to match your local system or cluster configuration.